DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 6 - Legal, Risk, Compliance.md

     * CSPs may not preserve essentail data for the required period of time to support historical investigations
     * they may not even log all the data relevant to support an investigation
     * shifts burden of recording/preserving potential evidence onto the consumer
+* Three Major Steps
+    1. **Preservation**
+        * issueance of legal hold on preservation of relevant electronic and paper records, including logs files so they are not purged
+    2. **Collection**
+        * Sec team often assists in collection
+        * sources may include but not limited to:
+            * File Servers
+            * Endpoint Systems
+            * Email Messages
+            * Enterprise systems and cloud services
+        * ediscovery management tools
+    3. **Production**
+        * attourneys must review documents for relevance and turn them over to the other side by recreating an electronic file to share
 * eDiscovery Frameworks
     * [NIST 8006 - Cloud Computing Forensic Science Challenges](https://csrc.nist.gov/publications/detail/nistir/8006/final)
         * Addresses common issues and solutions needed to address Digital Forensics and Incident Response (DFIR)